adeschen/Bulk-RNA_PSCs_Functional_Enrichment/README.md

 bulk RNA-seq PSCs from
 [Mucciolo et al. 2024](https://doi.org/10.1016/j.ccell.2023.12.002).
-The capsule also includes the code to generate an enrichment map with the selected terms of interest related to axon guidance obtained during the functional enrichment step.
+The capsule also includes the code to generate an enrichment map with the selected terms of interest related to axon obtained during the functional enrichment step.

 More specifically, the data used in this analysis are from [Mucciolo et al. 2024](https://doi.org/10.1016/j.ccell.2023.12.002):